PradeepIITMBS/TDS-PROJECT-1/README.md

 - **users.csv**: Contains details of GitHub users in Singapore with over 100 followers.
 - **repositories.csv**: Contains details of the public repositories of these users.
 - **analysis.ipynb**: Contains all questions and their solution with using python libraries panda and statsmodels.
-- **trend.csv**: Contains trend table of top 10 languages of repositories of these users.
+- **Languages_Sorted_by_Stargazers.csv**: Contains the data of total number of repositories of these users and sum of stargazers of these repositories sorted on stargazers in descending order.
-- **trend.png**: Contains trend chart of top 10 languages of repositories of these users.
+- **trend.png**: Contains trend chart of top 15 languages of repositories of these users on the basis of stargazers.

 ![Trend Chart of top 10 language of repositories of GitHub users in Singapore with over 100 followers based on their 500 most recently pushed repositories](trend.png)